 Before the therapy session

 It really helps if you are prepared to spend a little time on the telephone or by email talking through your expectations for the therapy session and any physical or mental complaints you may have prior to the session.
+Ill also ask you to complete a detailed health questionnaire prior to your treatment.
 This will give me a better idea of which massage style is suitable for you as an individual and I can advise you on an appropriate treatment.
 It gives me the opportunity to prepare before a session to give you the best and most positive treatment, which has been tailored to you, as an individual, on the day.
 Click here for contact details for booking a therapy.
 You will also be asked to complete a comprehensive health form, prior to the treatment.

 At the therapy session

 At the beginning of the therapy session I will review the information you have given me on the health form and any discussions we have had.
 I use this information to structure your session and this time is in addition to your ‘therapy time’.
 For example, if you have booked a 25 minute back, neck and shoulder Swedish massage, try and come a few minutes early so we can have a chat, first.
 Your details are treated with the utmost confidentiality and there are firm policies in place to protect you.
 I truly welcome any questions or concerns you may have and am glad of the opportunity to discuss them with you to ensure you get the most out of your session.